comp-lin-alg/comp-lin-alg-course/doc/source/L6_krylov.rst

 .. proof:exercise::

    The :func:`cla_utils.exercises10.arnoldi` function has been left unimplemented.
-It should implement the Arnoldi algorithm using one loop over the iteration count, and return the `Q` and `H` matrices after the requested number of iterations is complete.
-The test script ``test_exercises10.py`` in the ``test`` directory will test this function.
+It should implement the Arnoldi algorithm using Numpy array operations where possible, and return the `Q` and `H` matrices after the requested number of iterations is complete.
+   What is the minimal number of Python for loops possible?

+   The test
+   script ``test_exercises10.py`` in the ``test`` directory will test this function.